I2Tunimib/I2T-docs/docs/user-manual/discover-services/reconcilers.md

 ## Linking: In-Table Linking

 A local reconciliation service that links values from a selected column to corresponding values in another column of the same table, treating the second column as reference metadata for enrichment.

-**Input**: A column to reconcile; a reference column containing target values  to reconcile the selected column; an URI prefix for generating URIs for matched values  (e.g., `wd:`, `geo:`).
+**Input**: A <em>column to reconcile</em>; a <em>reference column</em> containing target values  to reconcile the selected column; an <em>URI prefix</em> for generating URIs for matched values  (e.g., `wd:`, `geo:`).
-<br>**Output**: Local links between matching cells, enriched with the selected URI prefix.
+**Output**: Local links between matching cells, enriched with the selected URI prefix.

 **Note**: External APIs are called only to retrieve types and descriptions for the linked entities.